alexshtf/alexshtf.github.io/_posts/2024-06-03-PolynomialBasesRegProps.md

 We can see by the default parameters that by default we sample 40 points, and fit a polynomial of degree 20.
 We will not change that throughout the post, but you are welcome to play with the notebook as you wish.

 Note the code in the `if reg_coef > 0` block in the function above.
-There is an interesting trick there for re-using existing libraries for least-squares regression, which are reliable and numerically stable, to solve a ridge regression problem.
+There is an interesting trick there for re-using existing NumPy libraries for least-squares regression, which are reliable and numerically stable, to solve a _regularized_ least-squares problem.
 Note, that:
 $$
 \| A w - y\|^2 + \alpha \|w\|^2 =
 \sum_{j=1}^m ( a_j^T w - y_j )^2 + \sum_{i=1}^n (\sqrt{\alpha} w_i - 0)^2 =